ephraimduncan/awesome-developer-dictionary/README.md

 ## N

+- **NAT**: Network Address Translation, a method of remapping an IP address space into another
 - **node**: a basic unit of a data structure, such as a linked list or tree data structure.
 - **null**: a special data type which can have only one value: NULL.